Last Updated 12/20/2022

 Issue: Cybersecurity is perhaps one of the most important topics for the insurance sector today.
 Insurers and insurance producers must protect the highly sensitive consumer financial and health information collected as part of the underwriting and claims processes.
 This personally identifiable information (PII) is entrusted to the industry by the public.

-The National Institute of Standards and Technology (NIST) has provided a cybersecurity framework for improving critical infrastructure cybersecurity, most recently updated in 2018.
-The framework provides a structure of standards, guidelines, and practices to aid organizations, regulators, and customers with critical infrastructures in effectively managing their cyber risks, most recently updated in 2018.
+The National Institute of Standards and Technology (NIST) has provided a cybersecurity framework for improving critical infrastructure cybersecurity, most recently updated in 2020.
+The framework provides a structure of standards, guidelines, and practices to aid organizations, regulators, and customers with critical infrastructures in effectively managing their cyber risks.
 The framework provides a structure of standards, guidelines and practices to aid organizations, regulators and customers with critical infrastructures in effectively managing their cyber risks.

 State insurance regulators serve on the U.S. Department of the Treasury's (Treasury Department) Financial Banking and Information Infrastructure Committee (FBIIC) where they work with federal regulators to address cyber threats in the United States.
 State insurance regulators continue to monitor cybersecurity in the insurance sector closely.
 In addition, regulators work with insurers to resolve immediate concerns when a data breach occurs at an insurance company.
 State insurance regulators are also in the unique position of regulating and monitoring the solvency and market activities of insurance carriers underwriting cybersecurity policies.